Runinho/pytorch-cutpaste/README.md

 I did not find a model description of the projection head Li et al. use.
 The `--head_layer` parameter is used to vary the number of layers used in this implementation.
 Actually `head_layer + 2` fully connected layers are used.
-Starting with `head_layer` Layer with 512 neurons, followed by a layer with 128 neurons and the output layer with 2 or 3 neurons.
+Starting with `head_layer` layers with 512 neurons, followed by a layer with 128 neurons and the output layer with 2 or 3 neurons.
 The number of neurons depends on the variant.
 2 for `normal` and `scar` and 3 for `3way`.

 ### Augmentations used before CutPaste
 Li et al. "apply random translation and